How to Become a Psychologist

-The minimum educational requirement to become a psychologist in Alberta is a master's degree in psychology or educational psychology; however, many positions require a doctoral (PhD) degree, which is the minimum education requirement in most other provinces.
-Psychologists must be registered/licensed with their Canadian provincial regulatory body or the Association of State and Provincial Psychology Boards.
-Typically, it will take four years to complete an undergraduate degree in psychology, one to two years for a master’s degree and, if required, another three to four years for a PhD.
-In most provinces/territories, you must pass a written Examination for Professional Practice in Psychology and in some instances, successfully complete oral examinations and/or board interviews.
+The minimum educational requirement to become a psychologist in Alberta is a master's degree in psychology.
+However, many positions require a doctoral degree, which is the minimum education requirement in most other provinces.
+Psychologists must be registered/licensed with their Canadian provincial regulatory body.
+For those outside Canada, consult the professional regulatory body for your country/state.
+Typically, it will take four years to complete an undergraduate degree in psychology, one to three years for a master’s degree and, if required, another three to four years for a doctoral degree.
+In most provinces/territories, you must pass a written Examination for Professional Practice in Psychology and in some instances, successfully complete oral examinations in jurisprudence and ethics and/or board interviews.
 You will also need to complete a period of supervised practical experience.
 Psychology is a diverse discipline.
 If you wish to specialize in a specific area of psychology, you may need additional training and experience.
 You will need to first complete a four-year undergraduate degree in psychology followed by graduate studies.
 Most university graduate programs require a four-year undergraduate degree as an entrance requirement.
 See the Athabasca University Bachelor of Arts Major in Psychology.

 The next step would be to enter a graduate program in psychology.
 According to the Canadian Psychological Association Study of Psychology the most common graduate programs are in Industrial-Organizational Psychology, Experimental Psychology, Clinical Psychology, Counselling Psychology, Neuropsychology, Forensic or Correctional Psychology, Developmental or Child Psychology.